thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return project_select
 {% endhighlight %}

-Now let's take a look at the methods used to select option values.
+Now let's take a look at the methods for selecting option values.
-First we'll examine *select\_state\_option*:
+The first method we'll look at, *select\_state\_option*, is used to select a value from the state SELECT dropdown:

 {% highlight python %}
 def select_state_option(self, value, dowait=True):